Quickstart

 Note

-Sometimes OAI get confused if the USRP firmware is not loaded.
+Sometimes OAI gets confused if the USRP firmware is not loaded.
 In that case, run one of the uhd utilities to load the default firmware in the device, and retry.

 Step 3: UE Setup

-The next step is to program the SIM card (see SIM Card Programming).
+The next step is the SIM Card Programming.
 Connect the SIM card programmer, download the program_uicc tool from here and run the following commands:

 sudo ./program_uicc --adm 12345678 --imsi 262990100016069 \